Pagination

 return reverse(self.urlname)

-Its template (seen below) sets up the JavaScript context and inherits from the appropriate
+Its template (shown below) sets up the JavaScript context and inherits from the appropriate

 CommCare HQ base template.
-A div makes the initial hx-get request to
+A <div> issues an initial hx-get request to

 ExamplePaginatedTableView on page load (hx-trigger="load").
 Subsequent

-requests are controlled by hx- attributes within the table's template.
+requests (page links, page size, etc.) are driven by hx- attributes inside the table

 {% extends "hqwebapp/bootstrap5/base_navigation.html" %}